davidjohnmaccallum/My-Work-Journal/README.md

 I remember a gifted Enterprise Architect saying to me once, "my problem is, I think I am right".
 In his case I think the problem was that other people did not realise that he was right.

 I think there is a principle about pragmatism here.
 Businesses do not seek ideal solutions.
 They "satisfice" or follow the 80/20 rule.
 To find a perfect solution simply costs too much money.
 While your architects are debating the pros and cons of NodeJS vs .Net Core your competition has knocked together a Java Servlets product that does what the customer requires.
 Don't get me wrong, a bad architecture has consequences.
 My point is, get yourself a good architect and then give him or her the authority to make design decisions.
-If you seek consensus, you will move very slowly and end up with patchwork of compromises.
+If you seek consensus, you will move very slowly and end up with a patchwork of compromises.

 # Getting the Pyramid Right